Frank Cannella

-Frank Cannella (born October 15, 1957) is a businessman and philanthropist, known for his work in the infomercial industry.
-In 1999 People Magazine labeled him as a pioneer in the infomercial industry and in April 2013 Cannella was inducted into the Direct Response Television Hall of Fame.
+Frank Cannella (born October 15, 1957) is a businessman and philanthropist, working in the infomercial industry.
+In 1999 People Magazine labeled him a pioneer in the infomercial industry.
 Cannella formed Cannella Response Television, which handled the 1990s Tae Bo exercise video infomercials advertising campaign.

 Career

-In the 1980s Cannella worked with a Chicago advertising agency and focused his career predominantly on infomercials after completing a 1982 infomercial through the Chicago agency.
-He relocated to Burlington, Wisconsin and in 1984, formed Cannella Response Television.
-The company is headquartered in Burlington, Wisconsin.
-Cannella is an active philanthropist and public servant, working on projects such as providing Christmas gifts for challenged children.
+In the 1980s Cannella worked with a Chicago advertising agency and focused predominantly on infomercials after completing a 1982 infomercial through the Chicago agency.
+He relocated to Burlington, Wisconsin in 1984 and formed Cannella Response Television.

-In 2006 Cannella won a Bravo!
-Entrepreneur Award for his work with Cannella Response Television.
+Personal life

+Cannella provides Christmas gifts for challenged children.